Novemburr/checkerupper/README.md

 Include what each error code means at the bottom of the email, only once;

 Investigate 503 also showing up when a 403 is present;

+Only send so many emails in an our per domain so as not to spam the inbox with the same message conceivably all night;
 ```
 grep '500' error_codes.csv
 500,Internal Server Error,The server encountered an unexpected condition which prevented it from fulfilling the request.